metacall/core/docs/README.md

 ## 3. Use Cases

-**METACALL** can be used in the following cases:
+**MetaCall** can be used in the following cases:

 - Interconnect different technologies in the same project.
-It allows to have heterogeneous teams of developers working over same project in an isolated way and using different programming languages at the same time.
+It allows heterogeneous teams of developers to work on the same project in an isolated way and using different programming languages at the same time.

-- Embedding programming languages to existing softwares.
-Game Engines, 3D Editors like [Blender](https://www.blender.org/), among others can take benefit of **METACALL** and extend the core functionality with higher level programming languages (aka scripting).
+- Embedding programming languages in existing software.
+Game Engines, 3D Editors like [Blender](https://www.blender.org/), among others can take benefit of **MetaCall** and extend the core functionality with higher level programming languages (aka scripting).

-- Function as a Service. **METACALL** can be used to implement efficient FaaS architectures.
+- Function as a Service. **MetaCall** can be used to implement efficient FaaS architectures.
 We are using it to implement our own FaaS (Function as a Service) **[https://metacall.io](https://metacall.io/)** based on **[Function Mesh](https://medium.com/@metacall/function-mesh-architecture-c0304ba4bad0)** pattern and high performance function scalability thanks to this library.

-- Source code migrations. **METACALL** can wrap large and legacy code-bases, and provide an agnostic way to work with the codebase into a new programming language.
-Eventually the code can be migrated by parts, without need of creating a new project or stopping the production environment.
+- Source code migrations. **MetaCall** can wrap large and legacy codebases, and provide an agnostic way to work with the codebase in a new programming language.
+Eventually the code can be migrated in parts, without needing to create a new project or stop the production environment.
 Incremental changes can be done, solving the migration easily and with less time and effort.

 - Porting low level libraries to high level languages transparently.
-With **METACALL** you can get rid of extension APIs like Python C API or NodeJS N-API.
-You can call directly low level libraries from your high level languages without making a wrapper in C or C++ for it.
+With **MetaCall** you can get rid of extension APIs like Python C API or NodeJS N-API.
+You can call low level libraries directly from your high level languages without making a wrapper in C or C++ for it.

-As you can see, there are plenty of uses. **METACALL** introduces a new model of programming which allows a high interoperability between technologies.
+As you can see, there are plenty of uses. **MetaCall** introduces a new model of programming which allows a high interoperability between technologies.
 If you find any other use case just let us know about it with a Pull Request and we will add it to the list.

 ## 3.1 Known Projects Using MetaCall

 - **[Acid Cam](https://www.facebook.com/AcidCam/)**: A software for video manipulation that distorts videos for generating art by means of OpenCV.
-[Acid Cam CLI](https://github.com/lostjared/acidcam-cli) uses **METACALL** to allow custom filters written in Python and easily embed Python programming language into its plugin system.
+[Acid Cam CLI](https://github.com/lostjared/acidcam-cli) uses **MetaCall** to allow custom filters written in Python and easily embed Python programming language into its plugin system.

 ## 4. Usage

 ## 4.1 Installation

-Prior to try any example, you must have **METACALL** installed in your system.
-To install **METACALL** you have the following options.
+Prior to trying any of the examples, you must have **MetaCall** installed in your system.
+To install **MetaCall** you have the following options:

 - [Install precompiled tarball via shell script (downloads the tarball generated by Guix)](https://github.com/metacall/install).
 - [Download precompiled tarball (.tar.gz) or Debian (.deb) / RPM (.rpm) installers via Core Releases Assets](https://github.com/metacall/core/releases).